code11/engine/docs/docs/quick-start-tutorial/updating-state-from-components.md

 export default Edit;
 ```

-Now our `src/Todo/index.tsx` can simply be a logical component which decides the
+`src/Todo/index.tsx` can simply be a logical component which decides the
-appropriate component based on Todo's state.
+appropriate view based on Todo's state.
 In `src/Todo/index.tsx`

  ```tsx
 import React from "react";